-- Chambers Latin America 2012 ranked King & Spalding as a top-tier firm (Band 1) for international arbitration work for the third year in a row
+- Chambers Latin America 2014 ranked King & Spalding as a top-tier firm (Band 1) for international arbitration work for the fifth year in a row

-- Latin Lawyer counts King & Spalding among top Latin American practices for eleventh year in a row in 2011
+- Latin Lawyer counts King & Spalding among top Latin American practices for fourteenth year in a row in 2014

 - Latin Lawyer 250 repeatedly selects King & Spalding as one of the leading Latin American practices focusing on mergers and acquisitions, project finance, trade and arbitration

 - Chambers Latin America awarded King & Spalding the 2010 Award for Excellence for international arbitration work in Latin America

 - Chambers Global: The World’s Leading Lawyers named King & Spalding one of the leading firms in Texas in the areas of energy, natural resources, and mergers and acquisitions, with special recognition for its Latin American expertise

 - Chambers Global consistently recognizes King & Spalding’s Latin American Practice